 Early years and apprenticeships

-On 7 August 1759, she entered the Hospital as a three-month-old infant and was given the name Ellen Weathers (no. 13621).
-She was later known as Eleanor.
+On 7 August 1759, she entered the Hospital as a three-month-old infant named Mary Coggin.
+She was renamed Ellen Weathers (no. 13621) and later known as Eleanor.
 Then, she was immediately sent to a wet nurse in Kent and at the age of five or six entered the Westerham Hospital branch in Kent.

 In December 1769, the Foundling Hospital arranged an apprenticeship for Eleanor, aged 10.
 She was sent to Philip Hardcastle, a blacksmith in Pannal, Yorkshire, to learn to be a domestic servant.
 She was supposed to spend 11 years in this apprenticeship, but she was ‘returned by her master’ in July 1773.
 The archival records do not state the reason why.